bartekkroczek/PhD/README.md

 # PhD
-Transparency repository for my doctoral dissertation entitled ***"Does attention in perceptual tasks change over time?"***
+Transparency repository for my doctoral dissertation entitled ***"Does varying cue-stimulus interval affect the sensory discrimination performance in the antisaccade task?"***

 Here you can find everything to reproduce the experiments I performed, i.e. the codes of the experimental procedures, raw and processed data, notebooks